RyzorBent/xstate-agent/README.md

 The agent will:

-1. Ask a series of questions about the BMW iX
+1. Ask a series of questions about AI's impact on market research
-2. Generate empathetic follow-up questions based on your responses
+2. Generate relevant follow-up questions based on your responses
+3. Keep the conversation focused on the research topic
-3. Provide smooth transitions between topics
+4. Provide smooth transitions between questions
-4. Display emotional insights at the end of the survey
+5. Display research insights at the end of the interview

-## Survey Flow
+## Interview Flow

-The agent conducts a 3-question survey about:
+The agent conducts a 3-question interview about:

-1. Interest in the BMW iX electric SUV
-2. Importance of sustainability in car buying decisions
-3. Expected features in a luxury electric SUV
+1. How AI tools are transforming traditional market research methodologies
+2. Challenges in integrating AI into existing research processes
+3. Evolution of market researcher roles with AI adoption

 For each question, the agent:

-- Asks the main question
+- Asks the main research question
 - Probes deeper with up to 3 follow-up questions
-- Provides a transition to the next topic
+- Maintains focus on AI and market research topics
+- Provides smooth transitions between topics
-- Captures emotional context and motivations
+- Captures key insights and context

 ## Technologies Used